List of Sharpe series characters: Helmut

+Anthony Pohlmann

-Anthony PohlmannAnthony Pohlmann was born in Hanover, and joined the East India Company army, rising to the rank of sergeant.
+Anthony Pohlmann was born in Hanover, and joined the East India Company army, rising to the rank of sergeant.
 Before the events of Sharpe's Triumph, Pohlmann deserted the East India Company and joined the forces of the Maratha Prince Daulat Scindia, where he rose to the rank of colonel.
 When Sharpe and Colonel McCandless try to return Madame Lucille Joubert to her husband in Pohlmann's regiment, Pohlmann gives the two men a tour of his forces, and even attempts to recruit Sharpe into Scindia's army with the promise of a lieutenancy.
 When McCandless is wounded by a thief hired by William Dodd, Pohlmann has the thief trampled to death by one of his elephants.
 At the Battle of Assaye, Pohlmann is given overall command of Daulat Scindia's forces.
 Pohlmann planned to trap Major General Arthur Wellesley's forces at what he thought were the only usable fords of the River Kaitna, but General Wellesley surprises him by crossing an unknown ford and flanking the Maratha forces.
 After the Maratha forces flee in disarray, Pohlmann re-dons his East India Company uniform and runs into Sharpe, though Sharpe lets him go.

 Pohlmann would reappear in Sharpe's Trafalgar, traveling under the pseudonym of "Baron von Dornberg".
 He and Sharpe sail back to Europe on the Calliope, commanded by Captain Peculiar Cromwell.
 When the Calliope is attacked by the French 74-gunner Revenant, both Pohlmann and Captain Cromwell abscond with Sharpe's collection of jewels aboard the Revenant.
 This turns out to be what Pohlmann had intended to happen, allowing him and his servant (a secret French agent) to sail to Paris on the Revenant to deliver a treaty from the Maratha princes to the French Government, and send weapons to continue the uprisings against the British in India.
 During the Battle of Trafalgar, the Revenant is attacked by the HMS Pucelle under the command of Captain Joel Chase, and Pohlmann is killed by a cannonball.

 Anthony Pohlmann was inspired by a real-life historical figure of the same name who led Daulat Scindia's forces during the Battle of Assaye.
 However, the real Anthony Pohlmann re-joined the East India Company as a lieutenant colonel in 1804.